Links & resources

 HAE Patient booklet

-You can download a copy of the patient booklet here.
+You can download a copy of the patient information booklet here.
 If you would like a printed copy please e-mail: firstname.lastname@example.org and we will be happy to send one to you.

 It is useful to keep an accurate diary of every HAE attack, noting the site of the swelling.
 You should show this to your HAE specialist at every clinic appointment.